 Difference between JRE and JVM?

-JVM is the specification for runtime environment which executes the Java applications.
+JVM is the specification for a runtime environment that executes the Java applications.
 Hotspot JVM is such one implementation of the specification.
-It loads the class files and uses interpreter and JIT compiler to convert bytecode into machine code and execute it.
+It loads the class files and uses the interpreter and JIT compiler to convert bytecode into machine code and execute it.

 Difference between interpreter and JIT compiler?

 The interpreter interprets the bytecode line by line and executes it sequentially.
 It results in poor performance.
 JIT compiler add optimization to this process by analyzing the code in blocks and then prepare more optimized machine code.